 And, if you’re looking for a particularly unique experience while in Paris, The Ritz Paris offers a variety of cooking classes on property with their famed chefs.
 They even have classes particularly for children!
 The classes take place next to one of the kitchens where food is prepared for guests ensuring you get a bit of a show watching the professionals as you try your hand at learning some techniques.
 Doing a pastry class here is newly on my Paris bucket list.

-The hotel also boasts high-end shopping on property in their Gallery, a private garden in which they are known to throw garden parties in the summer and a Chanel spa.
+The hotel also boasts high-end shopping on property in their Gallery, a private garden in which they are known to throw garden parties in the summer and a newly renovated spa.

 . . .

 Interested in staying at The Ritz Paris?
 When you book your stay with me, you’re eligible for the following potential perks:

 - Early Check-in and Late Check-out are confirmed at booking time

 - Daily full breakfast, for two guests per bedroom (valid at restaurant or in-room)

 - Complimentary two-way private airport transfer (with VIP meet & greet at the airport on arrival)